Once you've been accepted onto one of our study abroad programmes, you will receive the following:

 - an email confirming that you have been accepted onto the programme, and what you should do next

 - an unconditional offer letter, together with invoice and payment information if applicable

 - immigration paperwork/email after you have confirmed your acceptance of your place

 - joining instructions, shortly before the start of the course

-Your classes will be registered by the International Programmes Office and we will only be in touch about this if a problem arises.
+Your classes will be registered by the Study Abroad Office and we will only be in touch about this if a problem arises.

 You will need to complete pre-registration online before you arrive at the University.
 Detailed instructions will be sent to you about this step nearer the time.

 During Welcome Week there will be an enrolment session where you register with the University, supply your passport details and immigration status and receive your student ID card.
 Please bring your passport or national identity card along with your offer letter and (if applicable) a credit or debit card to pay your fees.